46 Brick Lane,

 Eastern Cinemas became part of General Cinemas Financing (GCF) who were later merged with Oscar Deutsch’s Odeon Theatres Ltd in 1943.
 The Mayfair was re-named Odeon from 20th February 1950.
 It was closed by the Rank Organisation on 22nd July 1967 with Stuart Whitman in “Those Magnificent Men In Their Flying Machines”.
 It was immediately sold to an independent operator who re-opened it on 31st July 1967 as the Naz Cinema screening Bollywood movies.

-After a while, it was closed and became used as a store and indoor car park which continued until the late 1990’s when it was demolished and a block of flats known as Odeon Court was built on the site of the auditorium and a restaurant, currently known as Cafe Naz was built on the site of the foyer area.
-The facade was retained, but has been painted black over the cream faiance tiles.
+After a while, it was closed and became used as a store and indoor car park which continued until the late-1990’s when it was demolished and a block of flats known as Odeon Court was built on the site of the auditorium and a restaurant, currently known as Cafe Naz was built on the site of the foyer area.
+The facade was retained, but has been painted black over the cream faiance tiles, but the original ‘Mayfair’ name has been revealed again after being covered over for several decades.